 My meal was washed down with a Manhattan Special espresso soda, with a bag of chips on the side.
 Our very own Hunter Dillon would be proud.
 On the way out, I grabbed a package of Italian cookies and also two shrimp parm egg rolls to be heated up later.
 They were devoured without pause before dinner that night.
 I think there are still some cookies left.

-Taliercio’s leaves me with pretty much no choice but to award them with a 4.5 out of 5 stars.
-It is rare that I ever go above 4 on a first-visit, but everything just seemed right to me.
+Taliercio’s leaves me with pretty much no choice but to award them with a 4 out of 5 stars.
+Everything just seemed right to me.
 I couldn’t find anything wrong.
 And for a deli, such a rating is basically the highest honor.
 The food quality and bang for your buck were both superb.
 The selection is mind-boggling.
 There are a lot of Italian delis and markets in the area, but this is my favorite of the lot.
 The workers are more than friendly—I overheard one telling someone, “I treat everyone like my brother.
 Anyone who comes in here is family”.
 That sentiment shows in the products they put out.
 Taliercio’s gets the Eating New Jersey stamp of approval.
 Do yourself a favor and check this place out.

 Taliercio’s Ultimate Gourmet is located at 544 State Route 35 in Red Bank, New Jersey.